Nemanja Tomić

-Nemanja Tomić (Serbian Cyrillic: Немања Томић; born 21 January 1988) is a Serbian footballer who plays for Mladost Lučani.
-He is often described as a "tricky" winger with sublime dribbling skill.
+Nemanja Tomić (Serbian Cyrillic: Немања Томић; born 21 January 1988) is a Serbian retired footballer.
+He has been described as a "tricky" winger with sublime dribbling skill.

 Club career

 Tomić started his football career at hometown side Radnički Kragujevac.
 As a 16-year-old, he made his debut for Radnički and set a club record as the youngest senior player to debut for the club.
 In early 2006, Tomić received an invitation to move to Partizan, but first played two and a half seasons for Partizan's reserve team Teleoptik.
 During that spell his playing development was carefully monitored by the Partizan coaches and it was decided that he join the first team squad.
 On 20 January, in 2009, it was announced that he signed a 5-year deal for Partizan.

 Partizan

 2009–10

 In his first season with Partizan, his new club ended up in first place in the Jelen SuperLiga.
 In the regular season, he featured in 29 league games and scored two goals.
 He played all 6 games in the 2009–10 UEFA Europa League group stage, during which he earned his first experience playing for a club in group stage of a UEFA competition.